SiddhantWeb/efficiency_measures_in_locating_arrays/README.md

 # efficiency_measures_in_locating_arrays
-This repository was part of my ongoing project under Mathematics Department This repository contains input files and efficient and running codes for covering ratio for different levels of input and strength.
+This repository was part of my ongoing project under Mathematics Department

+ontains input files and efficient and running codes for covering ratio for different levels of input and strength.